nickredmark/ooth/docs/next.md

 # User Accounts with Next.js - An Extensive Tutorial

+This was also posted as a [medium article](https://medium.com/the-ideal-system/user-accounts-with-next-js-an-extensive-tutorial-6831cdaed16b).

 There is an [issue on the next.js](https://github.com/zeit/next.js/issues/153) repo that has been open since the early days of the project (October 2016), it's called [Add login / authentication example](https://github.com/zeit/next.js/issues/153) and is one of 2 issues tagged [Priority: OMG Maximum](https://github.com/zeit/next.js/labels/Priority%3A%20OMG%20Maximum).
 The issue has 185 comments, many of which mine.